zudochkin/awesome-newsletters/README.md

 ## Technology in General

-- [TLDR](https://www.tldrnewsletter.com/).
-TLDR is a daily curated newsletter containing links and summaries of the most interesting stories in tech.
 - [Barista.io](https://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.
 - [DevCraft](https://devcraftweekly.com/).
 A weekly newsletter on the art, craft and lifestyle of Software Engineering.
+- [Developer Avocados](http://developeravocados.net/).
+Developer Avocados 🥑 Weekly is a curated list of articles, tweets, resources and CFPs.
+- [Juniors in Tech](https://juniorsintech.com/).
+A a curated list of articles, resources, and opportunities for people at all career levels in tech, plus entry & mid-level jobs.
 - [Four Short Links](https://www.oreilly.com/feed/four-short-links).
 4 short links about (mostly research oriented) technology every weekday.
 - [The Morning Paper](https://blog.acolyer.org/).
 An interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.
+- [TLDR](https://www.tldrnewsletter.com/).
+TLDR is a daily curated newsletter containing links and summaries of the most interesting stories in tech.

 ## Business/Finance